Paul Morrow is a retired NYPD inspector, also an attorney, founder of OpsDesk.org.

 It's a gut punch to anyone who loves America.

-G got uh uh counts one through twelve guilty.
+Gut counts one through 12 guilty.

-Already in David Schoen reaction.
+David Schoen, reaction.

 The process denigrated our entire system for the world to see.

-One of the most outrageous parts of it is it's it's so reckless, they don't care about the appeal.
+One of the most outrageous parts of it is it's so reckless, they don't care about the appeal.

-The day that the indictment came down, I texted President Trump and told him the indictment was fatally defective, constitutionally defective for the reasons we've discussed now.
+The day that the indictment came down, I texted President Trump and told him the indictment was fatally defective, constitutionally defective, for the reasons we've discussed now.

-The indictment didn't charge the target crime.
+Here, the indictment didn't charge the target crime.

 We've all said that.